maxhbr/LDBcollector/docs/source/dev_hermine.rst

 Developing Hermine
 ========================

-This is the documentation for people who might want to contribute to Hermine Project.
+This is the documentation for contributing to the Hermine Project.

+The source code is hosted on Gitlab.com :https://gitlab.com/hermine-project/hermine

 .. toctree::
    :glob: